 Last weekend I lived out my dude ranch dream at Tanque Verde Ranch in Tucson, Arizona, where I rode well-trained horses, ate gourmet cowboy grub and harvested the fruit of the prickly pear cactus.
 Late summer is prickly pear harvest season and I thought I’d share some tips about foraging the colorful fruit that you can use in cocktails, desserts or even BBQ sauces.

 At Tanque Verde Ranch, we used long, stainless steel utility tongs that you would find in the kitchen.
 The tongs helped us reach across the prickly pear plant and avoid the menacing needles.
 I searched for the fruit – also called tuna – that had a deep, dark magenta color with no green remaining.
 The color indicates that the prickly pears are sweet and ready for harvest.

 Prickly pear is the common name of a cactus that is native to the Americas.
 The edible fruit is a result of the cactus flower.
 Care must be taken when picking the prickley pear because of the plants sharp spines, a common feature of cactus plants.

 Picking prickly pears is best done in the late summer when the fruit has turned to a deep magenta color and has no green remaining.

-Is a prickly pear a fruit?Yes, prickly pear is a fruit from the prickly pear cactus.
+Yes, prickly pear is a fruit from the prickly pear cactus.
 They are called “spiny figs” on the island of Malta, and elsewhere around the world they are called “figs,” although they are not related to that fruit native to the Middle East and western Asia.

 The fruit grows on the highest paddles (or nopales) of the prickly pear and these were the size of small kiwi fruit.
 White spots on the prickly pear look like fungus, but it’s actually the residue of a small bug that burrows into the green cactus paddles.
 A natural dye is made from the tunneling insects and is used in textiles, pharmaceuticals and other products.
 The bug dye produces crimson and scarlet colors.
 We had to be careful not to touch the fruit in an effort to avoid the annoying cactus spikes, but also to dodge staining our fingers with deep reddish purple.

 The secret to how to harvest prickly pear?
 We picked the ripe fruit by twisting the tuna slightly with the tongs to break it off the paddle.
 We picked one fruit at a time to fill our galvanized buckets that we carried with us as we meandered around the ranch situated in the Sonoran Desert.

 In about one hour our buckets were full and heavy and we were ready to get out of the sun.
 Just before noon the other prickly pear foragers and I reconvened in one of the ranch’s commercial kitchens to help Executive Sous Chef Janet Hoogasian prepare the raw fruit pods.
 She will show us how to prepare a prickly pear.

 |Executive Sous Chef Janet Hoogasian|

 “Here at the ranch, we’re well known for our Prickly Pear Margaritas, so we have to pick a lot of prickly pears,” said the chef.
 “It takes about 35 pods to get one-third of a cup,” she said.
 Only one to two ounces of prickly pear juice will give you the vibrant color a margaritas or other drink.

 First, we placed the prickly pear pods into a large colander and sprayed all the bugs off with water using the sprayer on the sink.
 Then we rinsed the fruit under the water faucet and repeatedly swirled the heavy batch to take off the micro spikes.
 The fruit knocking against each other in the colander helps to rub off those prickly micro fibers.

 On the cutting board, we sliced off the tips of the pods and then made a short incision into the tough skin to cut a slit from end to end.
 That allowed us to peel off the thick skin with the edge of the knife.
 Since the interior flesh is slippery, we had to take caution while extracting the juicy pulp.

 Besides being used as an important ingredient for margaritas, prickly pear juice is also used in the Tanque Verde Ranch’s BBQ sauce.
 “You can do all kinds of flavor profiles with prickly pear because of its mild flavor,” the chef explained.
 That day she added honey, a cinnamon stick and cloves to the cooking fruit to be used in the evening’s desert.
 “You can use it in shaved ice, a glaze for pork chops or an icing for a dessert that will have that awesome color.
 Prickly pear has a very light flavor, so you can add other things and take it up a notch.”

 |Tanque Verde Ranch’s signature Prickly Pear Margarita|